marko-js/marko/docs/core-tags.md

 ### `<macro>`

-Macro's allow for reusable fragments within an HTML template.
+Macros allow for reusable fragments within an HTML template.
 A macro can be defined using the `<macro>` tag, with a `name` attribute.

 ```marko